cassiano07/Dash/readme.md

-## Dashboard  - The Last 1.000 trades -- 🏗 Improvements are still being made
+## Dashboard  - The Last 1.000 trades

 Learning about Python Dash library and consolidating knowledge